Class of 2018

 - Hometown: Shenyang, China

-Yuchen Zou was selected as the University of Notre Dame’s 2014 Li Ka Shing Foundation Greater China Scholar.
-Yuchen is involved with Notre Dame’s Student International Business Council (SIBC), and was selected as one of two students to represent Notre Dame as an intern with the Social Entrepreneur Corps in Ecuador during summer 2015.
+At Notre Dame, Yuchen is involved with the Student International Business Council (SIBC), and was selected as one of two students to represent Notre Dame as an intern with the Social Entrepreneur Corps in Ecuador during summer 2015.
 As part of the program, Yuchen spent eight weeks traveling in rural Ecuador, offering economic empowerment tools for grassroots social entrepreneurs.
+Yuchen spent summer 2016 working in public finance at Robert W. Baird in Milwaukee, WI.
+She studied abroad in Dublin, Ireland, during the spring 2017 semester.
+For her final Hesburgh-Yusko summer experience she interned for J.P.
+Morgan in New York City.
+After graduation, Yuchen will be working full-time as an investment banking analyst at J.P.
+Morgan in New York.